mmoessler/MA_EconometricMethods_WiSe2425_PracticalClass/README.md

 These adjustments include:

-* Adjust the link to the ILIAS cours in `./index.Rmd`
+* Adjust the link to the ILIAS courses in yaml header in `./index.Rmd`.
+  * Link to illustration tool is fixed!
+  * Link to implementation tool (S&W in R, STATA and GRETL) is not fixed!
-* Adjust the link to datasets upload to ILIAS for each exercise sheet in the yaml header, e.g., in `01_ExerciseSheet_No01_XX.Rmd`
+* Adjust the link to datasets upload to ILIAS for each exercise sheet in the yaml header, e.g., in `01_ExerciseSheet_No01_XX.Rmd`.
 * Adjust the link to source helper functions from ILIAS in each exercise sheet, e.g., in `01_ExerciseSheet_No01_XX.Rmd` (see below)
 * Adjust the link also in `r-scripts/prepare_r_packages_and_helper_functions.R` and `download_r_helper_functions.R`.